 About the Series

 Launched in 2008 by Tightrope Books with former series editor Molly Peacock, the Best Canadian Poetry Series features fifty Canadian poets annually, drawn from Canadian literary journals magazines, both print and on-line.
 Each year, a distinguished guest editor (2008, Stephanie Bolster; 2009, A.F.
-Moritz; 2010, Lorna Crozier; 2011, Priscila Uppal; 2012, Carmine Starnino; 2013, Sue Goyette; 2014, Sonnet L’Abbé; Jacob McArthur Mooney, 2015, Helen Humphreys, 2016) selects the poems based on their intellectual, artistic, or inventive merit.
+Moritz; 2010, Lorna Crozier; 2011, Priscila Uppal; 2012, Carmine Starnino; 2013, Sue Goyette; 2014, Sonnet L’Abbé; Jacob McArthur Mooney, 2015, Helen Humphreys, 2016, Hoa Nguyen, 2018) selects the poems based on their intellectual, artistic, or inventive merit.
 The editorial taste changes with each new volume.
 The special Best of the Best Canadian Poetry: Tenth Anniversary Edition celebrates ten stellar years of the series.

 As of 2019, the series is being published by Biblioasis and currently thrives under the stewardship of series editor Anita Lahey and advisory editor Amanda Jernigan and ushers readers into the heart of the diverse Canadian poetry scene.
 The anthology is a must-read for anyone with a stake or interest in contemporary Canadian literature.